Raid: Shadow Legends: Reception

 While Raid: Shadow Legends has been praised for its graphics, it has also been criticized for its aggressive monetization in the form of microtransactions.
 Pocket Gamer commended the "sheer graphic quality", for its "beautifully rendered and animated" characters and a "generous experience for new players".
 TheGamer heavily criticized Raid, citing its lack of depth and freemium structure, describing it as "the epitome of pay to win".
 Gamezebo praised the game for trading "the typical anime-style visuals for a more realistic, dark fantasy look", going on to write about "the truly stunning experience, with some of the finest attack animations and environmental effects we've seen in the genre so far."
-However, the article also criticises the game's underlying monetization, pointing out that progress is difficult, "particularly if you don’t plan on spending any actual money on the various upgrades".
+However, the article also criticises the game's underlying monetization, pointing out that progress is difficult, "particularly if you don't plan on spending any actual money on the various upgrades".
 In its review, BlueStacks also praised the visuals, saying, "The animations are simply spectacular, with the quality the likes you seldom see in these games," and concluding that "players that enjoy fantasy combat with a more realistic approach—similar to The Lord of the Rings—will likely have a very good time with Raid: Shadow Legends."
 South African technology website htxt.africa praised the graphics, but overall found it boring with too many microtransactions.

 Sponsorships and advertising

-The game has received substantial attention for its aggressive advertising campaign, most notably its sponsorships of a number of YouTube and Twitch content-creators as well as celebrities such as Ronda Rousey, leading to it becoming an Internet meme.
+The game has received substantial attention for its aggressive advertising campaign, most notably on its amount of sponsorships given to a huge number amount of YouTube and Twitch content-creators as well as celebrities such as Ronda Rousey, leading to it becoming an Internet meme.

-In February 2020, two tweets were posted by a Plarium customer support agent on Raids Twitter feed, claiming that Raid does not sponsor but rather "cooperates" with YouTube creators, gaining online attention for potential violations of FTC-rules requiring payments for endorsements to be disclosed to the public.
+In February 2020, two tweets were posted by a Plarium customer support agent on Raids Twitter feed, claiming that Raid does not sponsor but rather "cooperates" with YouTube and Vimeo creators, gaining online attention for potential violations of FTC-rules requiring payments for endorsements to be disclosed to the public.
 Various creators contradicted this tweet, openly stating that they were sponsored by Raid or have received offers from Plarium involving Raid-related sponsorship-deals.
 Plarium later posted a tweet clarifying that its earlier tweets were referring to tutorials and Raid-focused videos, not its marketing campaign.